Lesson 7: New Testament Organization (Part 2)

 So let’s dig in and finish up our trip through the Bible.

 Last week we stopped at Colossians, in the middle of Paul’s letters.
 Today we’ll cover the rest of his letters, the General Epistles, or letters written by others, and the final book of the Bible, Revelation.
 Turn to the first book we’ll study today, 1 Thessalonians.

 In your workbooks, you will find space to record facts and comments about each of the books we will cover today.

 1 & 2 Thessalonians

-Paul had founded the Thessalonian church on a previous missionary journey.
-Both of these letters also have an undercurrent of concern with the return of Christ (see popular passages).
+Paul founded the Thessalonian Church on a previous missionary journey.
+Both of these letters contain an undercurrent of concern with the return of Christ (see popular passages).

-One popular passages is 1 Thessalonians 5:2 (If time permits, have someone read this verse for the class)
+One popular passage is 1 Thessalonians 5:2 (If time permits, have someone read this verse for the class.)

 1 & 2 Timothy